Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Keep Changelogs Updated

-Frequent updates show ongoing product development and help maintain user confidence.
+Frequent updates show ongoing product development and maintain user confidence.
 Document changes right after deployment, whether they’re big or small, and stick to a regular update schedule.
 For example, Buffer consistently shares updates like "Schedule threads on Twitter", making it clear what new features are available [3].

 Ensure Easy Accessibility